 A Neighborhood Association or individual members of the public may appeal a decision allowing a tree to be removed when public notice is required.

 Tree permit appeals must be filed within 14 calendar days of the notice of decision or the public notice posting.
+The timeline may be extended by the City Forester if good cause is shown.
 The appeal application must describe how the decision erred in applying the relevant standards or review factors.

 Notice of the appeal hearing will be sent to the applicant (and appellant and the Neighborhood Association, if applicable) at least 14 days before the hearing.
 The applicant will be provided with a copy of the appeal hearing notice to post on the site in a location clearly visible from the street nearest the tree.

 The Appeals Board will consider the application against the applicable standard or review factors, taking into consideration information provided by the applicant, the appellant, City staff, and members of the Appeals Board if they visit the site.

 The Appeals Board may affirm or reverse the original permit decision.
 The Appeals Board will only reverse or remand the permit decision upon finding that the decision is not supported by substantial evidence, or upon finding that the decision was arbitrary or capricious or an abuse of discretion.

 The decision of the Appeals Board is final and may not be appealed to another review body within the City.